 Extension of AMDAR technology (principally for ascent/descent profiles but also for flight level information) offers the best short-term opportunity for increasing observations of wind, although large areas of the world would still remain uncovered.
 From satellites, Doppler wind lidar technology is being developed to provide 3D winds of acceptable coverage and vertical resolution, but thick cloud will provide limitations.
-The very small foot print of the high frequency lidar will give wind measurements in scattered cloud conditions.
-Advanced geostationary and polar-orbiting imager-sounders will offer some wind profile information in cloud-free areas through tracking of highly-resolved features in water vapour channels.
+Satellite Doppler wind lidar has the potential to provide a breakthrough in tropical wind profiling.
+The very small footprint of the high-frequency lidar will give wind measurements in scattered cloud conditions.